paduszyk/django-xlsx-serializer/docs/README.md

 - The app handles deserialization from natural keys by using `ast.literal_eval`.
-  Make sure to provide the keys that are valid string representations of the corresponding values (i.e., tuples of primitive Python literals; in most cases, they are strings &nddash; if so, use single quotes as text delimiters).
+  Make sure to provide the keys that are valid string representations of the corresponding values (i.e., tuples of primitive Python literals; in most cases, they are strings &mdash; if so, use single quotes as text delimiters).

 ## Contributing